Chancery Hand Calligraphy

 ARCR 1111F01-68127 $69, $5 material fee to instructor, plus supplies

 Oil Painting for Beginners and Beyond

-What do you want to paint?
-Landscapes, still life, flowers, animals, people and portraits?
-With this classic approach to realism, you will have a solid foundation to paint any subject that is meaningful to you.
-Learn about brushes, painting techniques and color theory, as you complete assigned exercises and progress at your own pace.
 A fun and comfortable class for beginners and comprehensive instruction for students of all levels.
-If you have painted before, build on what you already know and fill in information you may have missed in previous art classes.
-Since learning to paint does require more than six weeks, students often repeat this class to build on skills they learned before, without repeating completed exercises.
+Learn about brushes, painting techniques and color theory with a classic approach to realism.
+Choose your own subjects as you complete assigned exercises and progress at your own pace.
+Build on what you already know if you have painted before with more advanced exercises and fill in information you may have missed in previous art classes.
+Students often repeat this class, without repeating exercises already completed.
 Includes lectures, notes, demonstrations, and individual help.
 Note: This class requires the use of Gamsol Odorless Mineral Spirits (made by Gamblin Paints), rather than turpentine or other dangerous solvents.
-Complete supply list is on Valorie’s blog at www.valoriesnyderart.blogspot.com.
+Complete supply list is on Valorie’s blog.

 Intermediate/Advanced Oil Painting

 Continue your art training with a variety of painting approaches, advanced color mixing, composition, and various painting concepts.
 Repeat this class as often as you like to build your skills and take your art to the next level.
 Prerequisite: For students who have completed the Seven Color Study assignments in Valorie’s Beginning Oil Painting Class and who have a comfortable grasp of the classic layered approach to painting introduced in that class.
 Note: This class requires the use of Gamsol Odorless Mineral Spirits (made by Gamblin Paints), rather than turpentine or other dangerous solvents.
 See Valorie’s blog for additional supplies and last minute updates on Valorie's blog.